Trump Guts Requirement That Employer Health Plans Pay For Birth Control

 Several companies and religious groups sued, saying the rule infringed on their religious freedom.

-The Obama administration created an exemption for churches, and allowed other "religious employers" to opt out by notifying the government.
+The Obama administration created an exemption for churches and allowed other "religious employers" to opt out by notifying the government.
 When they did so, the administration would arrange with their insurance companies to provide the coverage directly, without the employers' involvement.

 But the Little Sisters of the Poor weren't happy with that workaround and sued.

-The group's case, and a second one involving private businesses including the Hobby Lobby chain of craft stores, went to the Supreme Court.
+The group's case, and a second one involving private businesses including the Hobby Lobby chain of craft stores, which has 32,000 employees, went to the Supreme Court.

 The court ruled in favor of Hobby Lobby in 2014, saying privately held companies could object on religious grounds.
-And then, last year, the court issued a split ruling in the Little Sisters case, saying the government shouldn't fine the nuns, but also ordering the two sides to work out an arrangement that accommodates their religious beliefs.
+And then, last year, the court issued a split ruling in the Little Sisters case, saying the government shouldn't fine the nuns but ordering the two sides to work out an arrangement that accommodates their religious beliefs.

-Before a deal was reached, Donald Trump became president.
+Before a deal was reached, Trump became president.

 At the Rose Garden ceremony in May, he told the Little Sisters of the Poor that he planned to change the rules.
-"You're long ordeal will soon be over," he promised.
+"Your long ordeal will soon be over," he promised.

 Under the new rule, women who work for Hobby Lobby or the religious group may no longer have access to birth control coverage through the Obama-era workaround.
 A Hobby Lobby spokesman said the company would have no comment on Friday, and the Little Sisters of the Poor didn't respond to NPR's emails seeking comment.